Wireless random-access networks with bipartite interference graphs: Proofs of the main theorems

 {\bf 2.} We can again write the random variable $\mathcal{T}_{G_k}^{Q^{k-1}}$ as sum of three random variables

-where $G_{k+1} = ((U_{k+1},V_{k+1}), E_{k+1})$ with $U_{k+1} = U_k \setminus N(v_{Y_k})$, $V_{k+1} = V_k \setminus \{ v_{Y_k}\}$ and $E_{k+1} = E_k \setminus \{ (u,v)\colon\, u \in N(v_{Y_k}) \}$, while $Q^k = Q(\sum_{j = 1}^{k-1} \mathcal{T}_{v_{i_j}}^{Q^{j-1}})$.
-By Corollary \ref{pk}, we again have that
+where $G_{k+1} = ((U_{k+1},V_{k+1}), E_{k+1})$ with $U_{k+1} = U_k \setminus N(v_{Y_k})$, $V_{k+1} = V_k \setminus \{ v_{Y_k}\}$ and $E_{k+1} = E_k \setminus \{ (u,v)\colon\, u \in N(v_{Y_k}) \}$, while $Q^k = Q(\sum_{j = 1}^{k} \bar{\tau}_j + R_{U_{j+1}}^j)$.
+By Corollary~\ref{pk}, we again have that

 and also the variable $\mathcal{T}_{G_{k+1}}^{Q^k}$ changes accordingly when it is conditioned (again, with an abuse of notation we write it in the same way).
-With high probability as $r \to \infty$, the conditional expectation in (\ref{iter1}) can be written as
+The inner conditional expectation in \eqref{iter1} can be written as

+which holds with high probability due to Lemma~\ref{returntime}.
 At each iteration the conditional expectation reduces to a sum of three terms: the first term represents the expected time it takes to switch the following node on (adjusted by a factor that keeps track of the fact that the node activates before the other nodes), the second term represents the expected time the network takes (after activating the previous node) to reach the configuration with all the nodes remaining in $U$ active, while the third term represents the mean transition time of the remaining network when we take the following activating node out.

 {\bf 3.} Note that, for each $k = 1, \dots, N$, the graph $G_{k+1}$ depends on the sequence of indices $(Y_1, \dots, Y_{k})$.
 Moreover, we know that also the queue lengths $Q^k$ depend on the indices $(Y_1, \dots, Y_{k-1})$.
 Thus, all the conditional expectations depend on the sequence of indices of activated nodes.
-By Lemma \ref{lemmaYk}, the first iteration comes with a probability $\frac{1}{n_1}$ of choosing the first node activating, while each iteration with $k>1$ comes with a probability $\frac{1}{n_k}$, also depending on the sequence $(Y_1, \dots, Y_{k-1})$.
-After $k=2$ steps, using (\ref{iter1}) and (\ref{iter2}), with high probability as $r \to \infty$
+Recall Definition~\ref{mindegsubset} and Lemma~\ref{lemmaYk}, by which the first iteration comes with a probability $\frac{1}{n_1}$ of choosing the first node activating, while each iteration with $k>1$ comes with a probability $\frac{1}{n_k}$, also depending on the sequence $(Y_1, \dots, Y_{k-1})$.
+After $k=2$ steps, using \eqref{iter1} and \eqref{iter2}, with high probability